Admissions overview

 NOTE: An applicant can apply to only one department at a time.

-NOTE: All supporting documents (i.e., those other than that listed above), if any, should be sent directly to the Department of Applied Physics at the following address before application due date.
+NOTE: Any supporting documents other than those listed above should be sent directly to the Department of Applied Physics at the address below before application due date.
+Additional documents other than those listed above are not the norm.

-NOTE: Co-applicants to the Knight-Hennessy Scholars Program must submit their Applied Physics application by December 1, 2022.
+NOTE: Co-applicants to the Knight-Hennessy Scholars Program must submit their Applied Physics application earlier than the general deadline; however, the exact date is not yet set.
+Please watch this page for updates on that deadline.

 Stanford, CA 94305-4090